 Skip to main content

-When you're an offshore RLWT person selling a New Zealand residential property, RLWT is deducted when:
+When you're an offshore RLWT person selling a residential property located in New Zealand, RLWT is deducted when:

 • the property sold is in New Zealand and is residential land

-• the bright-line property rule applies because you acquired and sold the property within the bright-line period.
+• the bright-line test applies because you sold the property within the bright-line period.

-For properties sold on or after 1 July 2024, the bright-line property rule will only apply if the property is sold within 2 years of purchasing it.
+For property sold on or after 1 July 2024, the bright-line test looks at whether your bright-line end date for the property is within 2 years of your bright-line start date.

 Your conveyancer deducts RLWT